 Once the server and hardware are running, wait a few minutes to confirm the server receives a measurement from the hardware about once a minute.
 If you don't see anything on the server after a few minutes, make sure the hardware is configured with the right server IP and there aren't any firewall or routing issues that might block the network traffic.

-setup() function connects to the WiFi network, and the loop() function waits a minute before sending a new reading to the server using the CC3000 board.
+Looking at the code for this example you'll see it's a fairly simple sketch.
+The setup() function connects to the WiFi network, and the loop() function waits a minute before sending a new reading to the server using the CC3000 board.

 The current consumption of this hardware should be fairly high because both the Arduino and CC3000 constantly run at full power, even when sitting idle between measurements.
 To confirm this assumption I connected my hardware (an Arduino Nano and CC3000 breakout) to the INA219 current datalogger and measured the current consumption for 5 minutes.

 With a measure of the average current consumption, I can estimate and test how long the hardware will run on batteries.

 The 160mA discharge current curve is pretty close to the current consumption of this example, 135mA, so the battery capacity should be 750 mAh.